Children’s mental health: what it is and why it matters

 - getting support from family, friends, your community and support services.

-If you’re feeling overwhelmed or stressed or you’re struggling with your mental health, parenting or relationship, getting professional support is a very good idea.
+If you’re feeling overwhelmed or stressed or you’re struggling with your mental health, your relationships or another issue, getting professional support is a very good idea.
 You could start by talking to your GP.

 Here are more ways to get support:

-- Call a parenting hotline to get free parenting advice.
+- Call a parent helpline to get free parenting advice.

 - Call Lifeline on 131 114 or Beyond Blue on 1300 224 636 for mental health support.